-A developer, coach, and guide for mindfulness and meditation students, Alex brings warmth & compassion to technology.
-By teaching and coaching from a place of mindfulness and empathy, Alex helps disempower fear, strengthen communication, and build connection, so that tech teams learn together and thrive.
-Author of The Little Guide to Empathetic Technical Leadership, host of The Geek Joy Podcast, and coach at Maitria.
+Alex Harms wants to make the world a little gentler for developers and tech teams.
+By teaching and coaching from a place of mindfulness and empathy, Alex helps disempower fear, strengthen communication and build connection, so that tech teams learn together and thrive.
+Alex is the host of the Geek Joy Podcast, author of The Little Guide to Empathetic Technical Leadership, and loves coaching most of all.

 You've heard empathy is a learned skill.
 Let's really talk about it.
 What does it mean to have empathy?
 Why does it matter, anyway?
 And if empathy is useful (I hope to show you how it is), how do you get better at it?

 We want to create organizations and systems where people thrive.
 We want an environment where we can create valuable software people love, make money, and have fun together while doing it.
 For a team to be healthy in this way, we need to be able to talk about difficult subjects.
 If only it weren't so awkward! ...